-Staff Engineer, Nanofabrication
+Staff Scientist, Nanofabrication

 Dr. Schwartzberg is a Bay Area and California native, growing up in the East Bay Area.
 He performed both his undergraduate and Ph.D. work at UC Santa Cruz under Professor Jin Z. Zhang in Physical Chemistry.
 While at Santa Cruz, he also worked at Lawrence Livermore National Labs as a graduate research fellow under Professor Thomas Huser.
 In graduate school, his work focused on metal nanoparticle synthesis and the application of metal nanoparticles, including surface enhanced Raman for sensing, and ultrafast electron dynamics.
 He received two postdoctoral research fellowships, first with Professor Stephen R. Leone at UC Berkeley, then with Dr. Jeff Urban of the Molecular.
 Both of these positions involved the application of his laser physics and chemistry knowledge to implement various spectroscopic imaging techniques.
 Dr. Schwartzberg's first staff position was at Sandia National Labs as a senior member of the technical staff where he worked for one year before coming back to the Molecular Foundry.